hendriknielaender/double-trouble/data/blog/product_engineers.md

 ### Time

 Understanding the product takes time.
-Dont be that overmotivated new joiner that wants to change everything during the probation time.
+Don't be that over-motivated new joiner that wants to change everything during the probation time.
 It's not going to work, and it is more than likely that you're going to work on the wrong things.